 A powerful earthquake in Morocco has killed hundreds, government says

-RABAT, Morocco — A powerful earthquake struck Morocco late Friday night, killing hundreds of people and damaging buildings and historic landmarks in major cities.
+RABAT, Morocco — A rare, powerful earthquake struck Morocco late Friday night, killing hundreds of people and damaging buildings from villages in the Atlas Mountains to the historic city of Marrakech.

 Morocco's Interior Ministry said early Saturday that at least 296 people had died in the provinces near the quake.
 Additionally, 153 injured people were sent to hospitals for treatment.
 The ministry wrote that most damage occurred outside of cities and towns.